 Do you want to get more in-depth information on this subject?
 Listen to the podcast episode with our Growth Leads Joni Lindgren and Jasmin Yaya, where they talk about their experiences helping organizations with digital transformation.

 First, you need to understand what digital transformation means.

 You usually think that all employees already know what goals the organization should achieve.
 But that is not always the case, at least not in detail.
-Not everyone understands what the goal is, and everyone will work in different directions.
+Not everyone understands what the goal is, and therefore everyone will work in different directions.
 Talk to your employees and make sure everyone understands what the goal is.
-And make sure they have the right conditions to work to achieve it.
+And make sure they have the right conditions at work to achieve it.